 In the end the thing that really helped us make it to the south peak was little cairns (balancing rock formations).
 As we followed them they got bigger and bigger, with the summit having a huge one taller than myself.

-If I was to do this hike again, I would definitely stay the night on top of the mountain.
+If I was to do hike the Cotswold Track again, I would definitely stay the night on top of the mountain.
 To experience those views with an amazing night sky would be something else.

 - Hiking shoes or good quality running shoes